 To begin, I don’t know anything about football (soccer).
 You’d think someone whose ex played professionally would know more, but nope—all the rules and regulations?
-I’m Ted Lasso, I just don’t get it.
+I’m Ted Lasso; I just don’t get it.
 Seriously someone explain it.
-But that’s the beauty of this show and it’s oddly why it works so well.
+But that’s the beauty of this show, and it’s oddly why it works so well.
 You don’t have to understand something to care about and love it.
-You just have to be open to the idea of nurturing it and protecting it.
+You have to be open to the idea of nurturing and protecting it.

-Ted alone is an absolute treasure—Sudeikis brings such palpable tenderness and sincerity to a character who’s already so kind, it makes every scene he’s in a raw showcase of what humanity should like look.
-Ted’s journey is an excellent display of what happens when people fall and how they mask their pain by helping other people.
-It’s a series that follows a man who’s genuinely trying to do good, and a man who’s genuinely so deeply loving, it’s refreshing.
+Ted alone is an absolute treasure—Sudeikis brings such palpable tenderness and sincerity to a character who’s already so kind it makes every scene he’s in a raw showcase of what humanity should look like.
+Ted’s journey is an excellent display of what happens when people fall and how they mask their pain by helping others.
+It’s a series that follows a man who’s genuinely trying to do good and a man who’s genuinely so deeply loving it’s refreshing.

-On Ted Lasso women are so good to each other, it’s refreshing.
+On Ted Lasso, women are so good to each other it’s brilliant.
 Hannah Waddingham’s Rebecca Welton and Juno Temple’s Keeley Jones seem as though they wouldn’t be good friends, but the progression of their relationship is a rare treat on a series about sports.
-The characters uplift and support one another—they support each other’s accomplishments and call out each other’s flaws in a way that works so well in being organic.
-It’s the kind of friendship where every time the two are on screen, your heart grows about two sizes.
+The characters uplift and support one another—they support each other’s accomplishments and call out each other’s flaws in a way that works organically.
+It’s the kind of friendship where your heart grows about two sizes every time the two are on screen.
 It’s a series where women don’t want to tear each other down, but instead, they’ll make sure the other is always reaching her highest potential.
-It’s a real gem of a friendship and we can’t wait to see how progresses in season two.
+It’s an absolute gem of a friendship, and we can’t wait to see how it progresses in Season 2.

-While Ted Lasso features a heavily male centered cast, the females on the series are both unforgettable and unmatched.
-They are nuanced and they are bosses.
+While Ted Lasso features a heavily male-dominated cast, the females in the series are both unforgettable and unmatched.
+They are nuanced, and they are bosses.
 They are women who are both badass and sincere.
-They are women with fears, women with concerns, and they are women who know their value.
-They are women who get shit done and they are women who struggle and cry.
-The complexities make them so riveting, we can’t wait for more of their arcs to unfold.
+They are women with fears, women with concerns, and women who know their value.
+They are women who get shit done, and they are women who struggle and cry.

-For all my shippers out in the universe that love a good romantic relationship that’s carefully constructed and feels authentic, featuring one half who’s grumpy and another who’s the human embodiment of sunshine, Ted Lasso is also a show for you.
-Without spoiling too much because everyone deserves to go into this story with a few surprises, but Roy Kent (Brett Goldstein) and Keeley Jones (Juno Temple) have such amazing chemistry for two people who’d unlikely be a great match.
-The development is well paced and the pay off is a gorgeous display of what happens when two people genuinely care about each other and make each other better.
+For all my shippers out in the universe who love a good romantic relationship that’s carefully constructed and feels authentic, featuring one half who’s grumpy and another who’s the human embodiment of sunshine, Ted Lasso is also a show for you.
+Without spoiling too much because everyone deserves to go into this story with a few surprises, but Roy Kent (Brett Goldstein) and Keeley Jones (Juno Temple) have such fantastic chemistry for two people who’d unlikely be a great match.
+(But that’s the best part of this trope isn’t it?)
+The development is well-paced, and the payoff is a gorgeous display of what happens when two people genuinely care about each other and make each other better.
 It’s an incredible showcase of what happens when people who are expected to be tough are given the space to be vulnerable.
 It’s about growth and a kind of sincerity that’s bound to evoke butterflies on more than one occasion.

-Ted Lasso is a series full of screwed up, deeply complex characters who are often just trying their best.
+Ted Lasso is a series full of screwed-up, deeply complex characters who are often just trying their best.
 It’s a series where even the presumed worst have demons within that are easy to empathize with, easy to understand, and reflective of reality.
-Bill Lawrence and Jason Sudeikis have created something so incredibly special with the series, it’s hard not love it once you’re in.
-It’s hard not to want the absolute best for each of these characters.
+Bill Lawrence and Jason Sudeikis have created something so special with the series that it’s hard not to love it once you’re in.
+It’s hard not to want the absolute best for each character.
 It’s hard not to root for a fictional football team with every ounce of your being as if they’re your home team.
-The details the series plays off of in each episode frame character complexity and human relationships with a type of vulnerability that’s almost healing.
+In each episode, the details the series plays off frame character complexity and human relationships with a type of healing vulnerability.
 It’s a series where grown men are seen mouthing lyrics to Frozen’s “Let It Go.”
 It’s a series that seamlessly and tastefully throws out a big fat, excuse my French, fuck you to toxic masculinity, and in its decision to be as sincere it is, it succeeds exquisitely in being inimitable.
-It’s rare for a series to be this fantastic in its first season and it’s especially rare for a comedy, where ones in the past don’t pick up momentum until later seasons.
+It’s rare for a series to be this fantastic in its first season, and it’s especially rare for a comedy, where ones in the past don’t pick up momentum until later seasons.

 Have you watched Ted Lasso yet?
 What’s your favorite part of the series?